 Almost anything you'd like your students to read or use may be placed on reserve.
-The reserve collection includes books (library books as well as instructors' own copies), photocopies of articles, excerpts from books, lecture notes, copies of past exams, answer keys and sample student projects.
+The reserve collection includes books (library books as well as instructors' own copies), photocopies of articles, lecture notes, copies of past exams, answer keys and sample student projects.
 Nonprint items, such as video tapes or computer applications, may also be placed on reserve.

 How long can reserve items be checked out?

 Instructors determine the loan period when you place an item on reserve for your class and may specify whether they want students to be able to take hourly reserves overnight.